Last reviewed: 24 March 2026

 What should I check before signing a contract?

-Confirm total contract cost, setup fees, price change terms, installation lead time, and any early termination charges before you commit.
+Confirm total contract cost, setup fees, price change terms, installation lead time, and early termination charges before you commit.
+If you are comparing against home tariffs, also review home broadband deals for context.